Top 10 Ports in Terms of Container Traffic

 9. Port of Tianjin – China

 In 1860, the Port of Tianjin was established in Tianjin, China.
-This port is owned by Tianjin State-owned Assets Supervision and Administration Commission and is currently operated by Tianjin Port Group Limited.
+It is owned by Tianjin State-owned Assets Supervision and Administration Commission and presently operated by Tianjin Port Group Limited.
 It lies at coordinates N 38° 58′ 08.54″ – E 117° 44′ 14.13″.
-This port ranks ninth in container traffic worldwide, with a container throughput of 16 million TEUs.
+This port stands in ninth position in container traffic in the world, having a container throughput of 16 million TEUs.

-The Port of Tianjin has 462 vessels, including Xinhai 66, Tian Ji, Hua Sheng You 122, Zhong You Hai1225, and others.
-The port has access to 600 ports in more than 180 countries.
+The Port of Tianjin consists of 462 vessels these include xinhai66, Tian Ji, Hua Sheng You 122, Zhong You Hai1225. among many others.
+The port has the accessibility to 600 in more than 180 countries worldwide.

 • Berth waiting